openscript/obin.ch/README.md

 ## Tips and tricks

 - When the dev container configuration changes, it's sometimes not detected by VSCode.
 It can be rebuilt manually `Remote-Containers: Rebuild Container`.
-- Sometimes deployment is easy as `git checkout master && git pull && git merge --ff develop && git push && git checkout -`
+- Sometimes deployment is easy as `git checkout master && git pull && git merge --ff - && git push && git checkout -`

 ## Resources